 Jumbo loans are those that exceed the maximum amount of financing allowed under the government guaranteed loan programs.
 The amount that is considered a jumbo loan depends on the area where the home is located.
 The limits for government-guaranteed loans are determined by the county where the home is located and the number of people in the family that will live in the home.

 Additionally, jumbo loans cannot be sold to Fannie Mae or Freddie Mac.
-This means the after market for these loans is more limited.
-Besides the large size of these loans, this lower marketability of them makes them carry a higher interest rate.
+This means the aftermarket for these loans is more limited.
+Besides the large size of these loans, this lower marketability can sometimes make them carry a higher interest rate.

 Qualifying for a Jumbo Loan

 In general, if a home costs over half a million dollars it will require a jumbo loan except in areas where property values are much higher.
 Getting a jumbo loan requires an excellent credit history with a FICO score over 700 and a low debt-to-income ratio of less than 43%.
 It is much better if this ratio is around 36%.
 Lenders who make jumbo loans rely on these stricter standards because the risk is greater with jumbo loans.

 Having proof of income is necessary to show that there is enough monthly money coming in to cover the high monthly mortgage payments.
 Normally, jumbo loan providers require two years of steady, proven income by asking for copies of pay stubs and the annual W2 forms.

 Self-employed persons have to offer more documentation in order to prove income.
 Normally, self-employed individuals have to submit two years of income tax returns.
 Lenders for jumbo loans also require that there are plenty of assets, which are liquid, and cash reserves in a bank that are at least six months of mortgage payments.

 Down Payments and Interest Rates on Jumbo Loans